Seed Library

 🌼 - Curious.
 Curly leaf parsley adds a clean and earthy flavour to salads and other culinary dishes.
 Use as a garnish and in salads and cooking.
 It performs well in containers and the field, allowing for multiple cuttings per season from one planting.
 Upright leaves make harvesting easy.
 Tolerates light frost.

-Spring Planting 2024
+Spring Planting 2025

-Along with the year-round seeds that you can borrow, we offer seasonal seed types in the early spring on a first-come, first-served basis until our supply runs out.
+Along with the year-round seeds, we offer seasonal seed types in the early spring on a first-come, first-served basis until our supply runs out.
 The selection of seed types changes every year.
+Seasonal seeds will be available to borrow starting Tuesday, April 1.

 Acorn Squash